-SEASIDE is offering 16 courses, each equivalent to a one-term class of 3 credit hours and one 6 credit hour course (BIOL 3640).
+SEASIDE is offering 16 courses equivalent to a one-term class of 3 credit hours and one 6 credit hour course (BIOL 3640).
 Some are cross-listed as Biology (BIOL), Marine Biology (MARI), Oceanography (OCEA), Environmental Science (ENVS), or Geography (GEOG).
-These classes are offered ONLY in the summer term.
+Most of these classes are offered ONLY in the summer term.
 All have field trips, some have boat trips, some have overnight trips of 1-7 days while others have only day trips.
-One (MARI 3682) has an international field trip to Sri Lanka - deadline to apply for this course is January 31.
+BIOL 3640 has a three-week international field trip to Sri Lanka - deadline to apply for this course is January 31.

 PLEASE NOTE: You must apply online and be accepted into a class.
 Once accepted, a $100 non-refundable deposit is required to reserve your place in each class, before you will receive permission to register.
-(Deposits for international courses are higher, similar to the cost of an air ticket.)
+(Note that deposits for international courses are higher, similar to the cost of an air ticket.)

 Apply early, as all places in some classes may be reserved by the time online registration begins on February 25.
 See How to Register for more details.
 All classes carry an auxiliary fee in addition to regular tuition to cover field-related expenses.

 Auxiliary fees listed in the list of classes for 2019 are tentative and subject to approval by the university in May 2019.